 How are we working together?

-The Public Service Agency operates the Indigenous Youth Internship Program (IYIP) amongst a suite of leadership and development programs available to Indigenous Peoples.
-The Internship Program Advisory Committee includes representatives and/or IYIP alumni from the BC First Nations Summit, the Union of BC Indian Chiefs, Métis Nation BC, and Indigenous public service employees.
+The BC Public Service Agency (BCPSA) operates the Indigenous Youth Internship Program (IYIP) amongst a suite of leadership and development programs available to Indigenous Peoples.
+The Internship Program Advisory Committee includes representatives and/or IYIP alumni from the First Nations Summit, the Union of BC Indian Chiefs, Métis Nation British Columbia and Indigenous BC Public Service employees.

-Data from the evaluation will be made available to the Ministry of Citizens’ Services to inform their research related to the Anti-Racism Data Act.
-In aligning IYIP evaluation data collection with Anti-Racism Data Act research, the evaluation data will also impact recruitment and retention work happening on Action 3.02.
+In aligning IYIP evaluation data collection with Anti-Racism Data Act research, the evaluation data may also impact engagement strategies for recruitment and retention work on Action 3.02.

 Are there challenges?

-The IYIP has 350 alumni and an even broader network of mentors and supervisors from within the BC Public Service and across many Indigenous organizations.
-Connecting with potential evaluation participants requires a variety of tactics given that the Public Service Agency needs to collect participants’ consent for MNP LLC to contact them.
+The IYIP has 460 alumni and an even broader network of mentors and supervisors across the BC Public Service and many Indigenous organizations.

 Highlights

-The Public Service Agency and the vendor are adhering to the principles of Ownership, Control, Access and Possession throughout the project, and will share data with the Anti-Racism Data Act Research Committee to enhance available data for related research on Indigenous employees’ experience in the public service.
+The BCPSA and MNP continue to adhere to the principles of ownership, control, access and possession (OCAP).Project data was shared with the Anti-Racism Data Act Research Committee in December 2025 with the intention to enhance available data for related research on Indigenous employees’ experience in the BC Public Service.